 - Open up new possibilities and enjoy the journey with a Positive Outlook

 - Embody Leadership in your beliefs, and take pride in your purpose

-If you want to lead a legitimately happy and fulfilling life, start here.
-These elements strike to the core of what we want and need as people.
-If we work on these, all that other stuff can be built on top to create an even more thrilling and satisfying life.
+These elements strike the core of what we want and need as people.
+If we work on these, all that we can continue to build on top to create an even more exciting and satisfying life.
 But every house must first have its foundation.